DaniqueJ-R/Milestone-Project-1/README.md

 ### Strategy

-This website is targeted at active members and potential members of Zenair Wellness Center, so specific information such as pricing, location, and information on the classes offered are the main aspects of the design for this website.
+This website is targeted at active members and potential members of Zenair Wellness Center, so specific information such as pricing, location, and classes offered are the main aspects of the design for this website.
 The website should inform users of pricing, discounts, schedule, location, contact information, and opening hours.
 There is a form to make booking a class or sending any inquiry to the studio easier to ensure more clients.

 #### Leading User Stories